For Distributors

 We distribute across multiple cities with separate sales teams.
 How does Taxonomy handle this?

-All regional invoice flows are channeled through Taxonomy’s central integration layer.
-Each city or warehouse can have its own invoice series and outlet registration, but the PRAL transmission and compliance monitoring are managed centrally — no separate setup per region.
+All regional invoicing happens within a single Taxonomy account.
+Each city or warehouse can have its own invoice series and outlet registration, while PRAL transmission and compliance monitoring stay centralised — no separate setup per region.

 Our buyers are a mix of registered and unregistered retailers.
 How does that affect invoicing?